woods college of advancing studies

 - Optional SAT, PSAT, or similar standardized test results if the student graduated from high school less than four years previously;

-- Academic placement testing in English and Math for students who graduated from high school more than four years previously, those who have never taken standardized tests, or those who do not wish to submit standardized testing results;
+- Academic placement testing in English and Mathematics for students who graduated from high school more than four years previously, those who have never taken standardized tests, or those who do not wish to submit standardized testing results;

 - Two letters of recommendation (if four years or less from high school, request one from a guidance counselor or, for students whose high school graduation is greater than four years, request one from a teacher, employer, or other personal reference); and